Updated: Apr 1

-Each month, we take a look into one speaker’s journey and how they are creating impact in their community.
+Each month, we choose one of our past speakers and take a look into their journey and the small steps they took in their life which led to their big goals.
 Ted Bunch shares with us about gender equality specifically masculinity, and manhood.

 Ted Bunch, is a author, educator, activist, and lecturer working to end all forms of violence and discrimination against women and girls.
 Bunch is Chief Development Officer of A Call to Men and is internationally recognized for his efforts to prevent violence against women while promoting healthy, respectful manhood.
 He is a leading voice on male socialization, the intersection of masculinity and violence against women, and healthy, respectful manhood.

 1. Ted Bunch, could you give us a brief introduction about the work you do as a gender advocate and the motivation/inspiration behind it?

 A Call to Men educates men and boys all over the world on healthy, respectful manhood.
 Embracing and promoting a healthy, respectful manhood prevents all forms of gender-based violence.
 We are a violence prevention organization and respected leader on issues of manhood, male socialization and its intersection with violence, and preventing violence against all women, girls, and those at the margins of the margins.
 Tony Porter and I co-founded the organization nearly 20 years ago because we wanted to raise awareness of what men who do not battery or sexually assault women have in common with those who do.
 We recognized that in our society, men are socialized to devalue women, treat women as objects, and as the property of men.
 While offending individuals must be held accountable for their abusive and violent behavior, the majority of men have the power to address the larger social ill.

 2. When do you decide you want to become a gender equality activist?